 Storytelling is powerful.
 And effective.
 Our 4-6 minute videos are dynamic, high-quality and personal stories that deliver life-changing messages to students.
 Research has shown that youth behavior change can be dramatically influenced by the right messaging.

 This is where the ‘good stuff’ happens.
 After watching a video we make it easy for you to facilitate a thoughtful conversation with our discussion guides.
-We give you what you need to ask meaningful questions and draw all students into a dialogue about the story they just watched.
+We give you what you need to ask meaningful questions and draw all students or children into a dialogue about the story they just watched.
 You can also make up your own questions, of course.

 We’ve designed interactive ways to go deeper into concepts shown by the storytellers in the videos.
 Each story has specific activities tied to the story that naturally follow the discussion.
 We also have a whole library of activities that can be used after any storyteller video.